Physical, mental, emotional, and spiritual. These are the four pillars of strength.

 The good news is you have a say in the matter.
 You can choose for your health to be a source of strength or you can allow it to become a limiting factor that holds you back.

-STRENGTH IS MORE THAN JUST PHYSICAL
+PILLARS OF STRENGTH: MORE THAN JUST PHYSICAL

 Strength is more than just a physical element.
 To truly display strength there must be a combination of physical, mental, emotional, and spiritual strength displayed on a consistent basis.
 It may take physical strength to squat 300 pounds but it takes mental strength to get up every morning and dedicate the time to it day after day.

-The four areas of strength complement each other and feed off of each other.
+The four pillars of strength complement each other and feed off of each other.
 One without the other is like a broken link in a chain.
 You may be strong up and down the chain but one tiny crack in a link and eventually that chain will break.

 Derek Sivers equates building complete strength to being an elite athlete.

 “Professional athletes typically spend about 90 percent of their time training, in order to be able to perform 10 percent of the time.
-Their entire lives are designed around expanding, sustaining and renewing the energy they need to compete for short, focused periods of time.
-At a practical level, they build very precise routines for managing energy in all spheres of their lives – eating and sleeping; working out and resting; summoning the appropriate emotions; mentally preparing and staying focused; and connecting regularly to the mission they have set for themselves.”
+Their entire lives are designed around expanding, sustaining, and renewing the energy they need to compete for short, focused periods of time.
+At a practical level, they build very precise routines for managing energy in all spheres of their lives – eating and sleeping; working out and resting; summoning the appropriate emotions; mentally preparing and staying focused, and connecting regularly to the mission they have set for themselves.”

-The primary markers of physical capacity are strength, endurance, flexibility and resilience.
-These are precisely the same markers of capacity for emotional, mental and spiritual strength as well.
+The primary markers of physical capacity are strength, endurance, flexibility, and resilience.
+These are precisely the same markers of capacity for emotional, mental, and spiritual strength as well.
 (More on this below)

 One is not any more important than the other.
 They go hand in hand, working together to provide us with complete strength in all avenues of our lives.

-THE FOUR PILLARS OF STRENGTH
+WHAT ARE THE FOUR PILLARS (TYPES) OF STRENGTH

 - Physical strength: The ability to apply force or resistance during a given task.
 To lift, move, carry, or pull objects without hurting yourself.

-- Emotional strength: The ability to embrace a wide array of feelings and emotions and to transition from one response to another with full awareness, comfortably, and confidence to allow yourself to feel and express them.
+- Emotional strength: The ability to embrace a wide array of feelings and emotions and to transition from one response to another with full awareness, comfort, and confidence to allow yourself to feel and express them.

 - Mental strength: To be able to focus over an extended period of time, through highs and lows, good and bad.
 To value your own opinions and respect those of others and formulating your own conclusions to questions based upon the ability and commitment to continued education and learning of the self.

-- Spiritual strength: Is ones commitment to personal values and virtues and the commitment to displaying them on a day-to-day basis.
+- Spiritual strength: Is one’s commitment to personal values and virtues and the commitment to displaying them on a day-to-day basis.
 These virtues should be in the best interest of the self and of others.
 Respecting your own beliefs and accepting the beliefs of others.

 Just like the athlete in Derek Sivers example you too must train yourself in all areas 90% of the time in order to achieve complete strength and perform when that 10% is calling you to do so.
 The good news is it’s easier than you think.